EddyLuten/mkdocs-alias-plugin/README.md

 plugins:
     - alias:
         verbose: true
+        use_anchor_titles: true
 ```

 ### `verbose`

-You may use the optional `verbose` option to print more information about which aliases were used and defined during build.
+You may use the optional `verbose` option to print more information about which aliases were used and defined during the build process.
 The default value is `false`.

+### `use_anchor_titles`

+Setting this flag to true causes the plugin to replace an alias containing an anchor (`[[my-page#sub-heading]]`) with the text of the header that defined it.
+You can still override the title of the link as usual.

 ## Troubleshooting